 Cory Elementary is one of only three schools to host chickens as a part of their education program.
 Each program allows for the school and community members to work together to learn about raising, caring, nurturing and harvesting eggs from chickens.
 It also provides for students to interact and become key players in the chicken co-op family.
 Raising chickens fosters community collaborations, creates teachable moments, builds self-esteem and instills responsibilities within all of its members.

--Gifted the garden hundreds of dollars worth the plants for the garden and for our plant sale.
+Bonnie Plants gifted the garden hundreds of dollars worth the plants for the garden and for our plant sale.

--Donated hundreds of dollars worth of lumber to the garden for us to be able to build the garden boxes.
+Country Line Lumber donated hundreds of dollars worth of lumber to the garden for us to be able to build the garden boxes.

--His office helped us with our historic permitting for the chicken coop.
+Councilman Kashman’s office helped us with our historic permitting for the chicken coop.

--Donated hundreds of dollars worth of paint and supplies to the chicken coop project.
+Lowes donated hundreds of dollars worth of paint and supplies to the chicken coop project.